 Note varying settings as you change them so you have that information readily available for future reference.

 6. Camera Grids and the Rule of Thirds

-Mobile devices have “camera grids” which are a nine-square cross-section of lines that is mapped atop what your camera is seeing through its lenses.
+Mobile devices have “camera grids”, which are a nine-square cross-section of lines that are mapped atop what your camera is seeing through its lenses.

-It doesn’t matter how many squares there are, it matters that you divide them into three equal parts, and use such division to organize what your photos ultimately look like.
+It doesn’t matter how many squares there are; it matters that you divide them into three equal parts, and use such a division to organize what your photos ultimately look like.

 Similarly, with the rule of thirds, you can create compelling pictures by changing up which subjects are at the “center” of the photo.
 Cats are a great example.

 You’ve seen the video with the lady doing gymnastics in the background, and the cat who walks up and takes over the picture.
 That’s funny, but there’s a story being told, which can be artistic.

 Getting the Most From the Pictures You Take

 There are plenty of best practices with photography that you can utilize to capture more compelling images.